 The 1TB and 2TB models of the BarraCuda are 7200 RPM which are fast enough for a boot drive and moderate applications on top.
-The 3TB and above models slow down to 5400 RPM but we think that's reasonable for the price.
-Another thing we like about this series is the 256MB cache; other value drives only have 64MB.
+The 3TB and above models slow down to 5400 RPM, but we think that's reasonable for the price.
+Another thing to like about this series is the 256MB cache; other value drives only have 64MB.
 A larger cache is useful for storing frequently used files without needing to keep them on the slower disk.

 Best Portable Storage

-Need for speed
+Need for Speed

 Best External Hard Drive

 The cost and capacity advantages of mechanical hard drives become more appealing when it comes to storing data outside of your PC.
 Backups, media and other important files can often take TBs of space and need to be stored externally for safety.
 To that end, WD's My Book stands out above the competition by offering lots of reliable storage space on the cheap.

 There are plenty of storage options to choose from, ranging between 3TB to 18TB.
 You can get a 4TB model for just $89 or a capacious 12TB drive for $249.
 Those with even higher storage requirements can opt for the Duo version that offers up to an insane 36TB of storage space for $2,640!